genropy/genropy_saved/docs/genro/webpage_elements/form_widgets/db/dbselect.rst

 **Footnotes**

-.. [#] It should have been called "dbFilteringSelect", but it has been shortened in "dbSelect".
+.. [#] It should have been called "dbFilteringSelect", but it has been shortened in "dbSelect"
 .. [#] To use dbSelect there must exist a database.
-For having information on a database creation, please check :ref:`tutorial_intro`.
+For having information on a database creation, please check :ref:`tutorial_index`